Donaueschingen: Danube Kayak Trip Day Zero

 In Germany

 The friendly neighbor lady dropped us off at the train station (thank you!).
 En route to Germany, there was some trouble on the tracks.
 So we ended up taking four trains instead of the minimum of two.
-That wasn’t a very pleasant experience with our heavy packs: one kayak backpack with one paddle, one huge duffle bag with all the other items, and one trusty Eddie Bauer day bag with our laptops.
+That wasn’t a very pleasant experience with our heavy packs: one kayak backpack with one paddle, one huge duffel bag with all the other items, and one trusty Eddie Bauer day bag with our laptops.

 train Hollandsche Rading Netherlands Siegburg Germany Donaueschingen kayak trip canoe paddle day zero train Hollandsche Rading Netherlands Siegburg Germany Donaueschingen kayak trip canoe paddle day zero